xoopR/R62S3/README.md

 ## Installation

-For a stable release, install from CRAN
+Install from CRAN with
 ````R
 install.packages("R62S3")
 ````

-Or install the latest build from GitHub with
+Or the latest stable build from GitHub with

 ````R
 remotes::install_github("RaphaelS1/R62S3")